hrgdavor/babel-plugin-jsx-simple/README.md

 > Babel plugin for simple JSX to JS transformation.

 Meant as basis for anyone looking to:
+ - understand or demistify JSX
- - understand and see what JSX is all about in it's most basic form
+ - see what JSX is all about in it's most basic form
  - use JSX in own code with zero deps (needing this plugin in translipation step of course).
  - create new library that uses JSX (adding your own specific rules and extra transformations)